Manta-Network/docs/docs/Introduction.md

 ## Our Mission

-We at Manta Network believe that DeFi, for now, has its most value in permissionless and anti-surveillance while current services in DeFi have their deficiency in privacy, scalability, usability and liquidity. **Under the current landscape, only when a stable coin that fully supports anonymity and cross-chain interoperability and the relevant DeFi protocol being created can the tremendous value of DeFi be released and deployed, and it is at this point that DeFi will have the chance to overtake the traditional financial industry.
+We at Manta Network believe that DeFi, for now, has its most value in permissionless and anti-surveillance.
+In contrast, current services in DeFi have their deficiency in privacy, scalability, usability, and liquidity. **Under the current landscape, only when a stable coin that fully supports anonymity and cross-chain interoperability and the relevant DeFi protocol being created can the tremendous value of DeFi be released and deployed, and it is at this point that DeFi will have the chance to overtake the traditional financial industry.
 That's the reason why we build Manta Network.**

 ## Manta Network Overview

-Manta’s underlying logic is to mint private coins/tokens with stable coins and other base tokens on the contract at a minting value ratio of 1:1.
+Manta's underlying logic is to mint private coins/tokens with stable coins and other base tokens on the contract at a minting value ratio of 1:1.
 Apart from that, a decentralized private swap platform can support the exchange of these privacy tokens.

 ![Manta Overview](/img/manta_overview.png)